MeadowSuite/Meadow/README.md

 # Meadow

 An Ethereum implementation geared towards Solidity testing and development.
-Written in fully cross platform C# with .NET Core.
-Use Meadow in VSCode, Visual Studio, and JetBrains Rider.
+Written completely in cross-platform C# with .NET Core.
+Use may use Meadow in VSCode, Visual Studio, and JetBrains Rider.

 #### Powerful Solidity contract development, deployment, and interaction

 <img src="/images/screenshot1.png?raw=true" width="700" />

 Provides an intuitive framework for writing C# tests against contract deployments and interactions.
-Includes a personal Ethereum test node that is automatically setup during test executions.
+Includes a personal Ethereum test node that automatically is setup during test executions.

 ---